 Derby adheres to SQL99 standards wherever possible.
-Below you will find a guide to those features currently in Derby that are not standard; these features are currently being evaluated and might be removed in future releases.
+This section describes those features currently in Derby that are not standard; these features are currently being evaluated and might be removed in future releases.

 This section describes those parts of Derby that are non-standard or not typical for a database system.